nrfconnect/sdk-nrf/samples/bootloader/README.rst

 Counter values are kept as slots in the flash memory, with each new counter value occupying a new slot.
 See :kconfig:`CONFIG_SB_MONOTONIC_COUNTER` for more details.

-An application's counter value can be set by building using the :kconfig:`CONFIG_FW_INFO_FIRMWARE_VERSION` option:
+To set the counter value of an application, build it using the :kconfig:`CONFIG_FW_INFO_FIRMWARE_VERSION` option:

 .. code-block::